INTERNAL STRUCTURES OF PLANT ROOTS, STEMS AND LEAVES

 Pith

 Pith is the innermost part of the stem.
 It consists of loosely arranged parenchyma cells with intercellular spaces.
-It stores food.
+It stores food and transport nutrients.n some plants, the pith can also help with the storage of starch.
 The pith expands among the vascular bundles.
 These extensions of the pith are referred to as pith rays/medullary rays.

 Difference Between Dicotyledonous Stem and Monocotyledonous Stem